coursera-2015/coursera-2015.github.io/DevDataProducts/index.md

 ## Project Details

-A simply Shiny application has been built and published that can generate a monthly car lease payment using the calculations presented here.
+A simple Shiny application has been built and published that can generate a monthly car lease payment using the calculations presented here.

 You can view the application on shinyapps.io at [DevDataProducts](https://coursera-2015.shinyapps.io/DevDataProducts)